Recreate HD Recovery Partition

 We done this procedure many times and never had a single problem.
 But we understand the risks.
-I've added this as a requirement so you understand the stakes: all your data might be wiped if something goes wrong, the whole disk!
+I've added this as a requirement so you understand the risks: all your data may be wiped if something goes wrong, the whole disk!
 Better safe than sorry.
 Backup!

 First things first.
 Before we start we need to see how the hard drive is partitioned.
 Chances are that you already know how the disk is partitioned.

 The first column (#) indicates the partition number, the second column (TYPE) is the type of the file system, the third column (NAME) is the volume name, the fourth column (SIZE) is the size of the partition, and finally the fifth column (IDENTIFIER) is the node identifier of the partition.
 In this particular disc the first partition is an EFI partition type FAT16 and with name EFI that is hidden and is necessary for the EFI operation.
 It's very likely that you already have that, if you don't, don't worry about it.